pingcap/talent-plan/rust/README.md

 _**Important note: Practical Networked Applications in Rust is in an alpha state**.
 It contains bugs and its scope is limited.
 If you are taking it now you are brave, but you are also an early tester and your feedback is greatly appreciated.
-As you are following along please [file issues] and complete the [post-project surveys].
+As you are following along please [file issues]<!-- TODO and complete the [post-project surveys] -->.
 You are also encouraged to fix problems on your own and submit pull requests.
 See [CONTRIBUTING.md] for more about contributing to Practical Networked Applications in Rust.
 See [the roadmap] for details about future course subject matter._